 Ce’s philosophy above all else — love matters.

 Jen Nguyen, LMFT, received her Master’s Degree in Marriage and Family Therapy from Alliant International University and her Bachelor’s in Human Development from the University of California, Davis.
 Through her professional work and academic training, Jen experience working with individuals of all age groups, couples, and families, providing successful crisis intervention, counseling, and supportive services.
 In addition, she has expertise in working with culturally diverse individuals and families, supporting them with cross-generational and acculturation issues.
 Recognizing the complexity of human behavior, she employs the use of a spectrum of theories to guide her to effectively identify each individual’s needs.
 In her work, she utilizes evidence-based treatment approaches with specialized training in attachment-based approaches, Theraplay(c), and Neurofeedback.
 Understanding that each individual comes with his or her own unique set of challenges, her interventions and approaches are always tailored to the individual’s needs.
 When necessary, Jen provides therapy in Vietnamese.

-Jen and her husband have two daughters.
+Jen and her husband have two daughters and a son.

 Attachment and Trauma-Informed Therapist

-Neurodevelopmental Integration Therapy
+Neurodevelopmental Integration Therapist

 Teri Gelgood, LMFT, specializes in the area of Complex Developmental Trauma and Neurodevelopmental Disorders.
 For over 25 years, in a variety of settings and roles, she has worked with children involved in the child welfare system and their parents (biological, foster and adoptive).
 Teri has extensive training in trauma and attachment, has taken courses in various neurodevelopmental movement programs and is certified in Functional Neurology Foundations.
 Teri is also trainer, consultant and expert witness.